legacysurvey/legacypipe/doc/cookbook.md

     python setup.py install --prefix=/scratch1/scratchdirs/desiproc/DRcode/build/
     cd ..

-In the above, the export commands need to be included in any script passed to qdo, described in the next section.
+Some of the above export commands (or a template for them) are normally commented out from the `legacypipe-env` script and this needs to be modified appropriately.

 qdo
 ---